Different Types of Roller Skating & Skates Compared

 Or maybe you are going to be doing a specific kind of roller sport?
 Below I cover the most common roller sports and the type of skates that are most often used for each.
 While you can technically use quads, rollerblades or inline skates for any of these sports, I share with you below the most common for each sport.

 Roller derby is one of the most popular roller skating sports today.
-All roller derby players wear quad roller skates when playing roller derby.
-If you think roller derby is in your future, then you will want a pair of quad roller skates.
+All roller derby players wear quad roller derby skates when playing roller derby.
+If you think roller derby is in your future, then you will want a pair of quad roller skates with special roller derby wheels that are wider and good for the sport.

 Speed Roller Skating